LutherAstrophysics/m23/README.md

 configuration file see [./rainbow.toml](./rainbow.toml).

 ```
-# This is a comment, written
+# This is a comment
 [image]
 rows = 1024
 columns = 1024